danieljwait/e2ee-messenger/Writeup/README.md

 <img src="media\image8.png" style="width:5.00069in;height:3in" />

-Question 1 told me that the respondents to this survey had an above average messaging app usage.
+Question 1 told me that the respondents to this survey had above average messaging app usage.
 The respondents had a modal class of 30-60 minutes and a (linearly interpolated) median of 55 minutes: these are much greater than the UK’s average of 28 minutes \[5\].
 This is the best case for a group of respondents as it means that the survey was almost guaranteed to be completed using respondents’ experiences of features rather than their preconceptions.

 **Question 2 – “What is your most used messaging app?”**

 <img src="media\image9.png" style="width:4.37361in;height:3.52708in" />

-The results from this question showed me that the most used messaging app among the respondents was WhatsApp, a privacy focused end-to-end encrypted messaging app.
+The results from this question showed me that the most used messaging app among the respondents was WhatsApp – a privacy-focused end-to-end encrypted messaging app.
 This, along with the results from question 1, confirm to me that the respondents were suitable stakeholders for this program and therefore their opinions and decisions should be trusted.

 **Question 3 – “What is your favourite feature of messaging apps?”**

 <img src="media\image10.png" style="width:4.9403in;height:2.96207in" />

 This data showed me that the stakeholders deemed group messages and “Seen” receipts to be their favourite features.
-For this that reason I should consider these as features to prioritise in my solution.
+For this reason, I should consider these as features to prioritise in my solution.

 **Question 4 – “What is your least favourite feature of messaging apps?”**